Luna Fulgencio

-Luna Fulgencio Sánchez (Madrid, 5 February 2011) is a Spanish actress who became known for playing the role of Rocío in the films Padre no hay más que uno (2019) and Padre no hay más que uno 2 (2020), directed by Santiago Segura, in addition to her multitudinous appearances in Spanish television series.
+Luna Fulgencio Sánchez (born 5 February 2011) is a Spanish actress who became known for playing the role of Rocío in the films Padre no hay más que uno (2019) and its sequels, directed by Santiago Segura, in addition to her multitudinous appearances in Spanish television series.

 Biography

 Luna Fulgencio was born in Madrid on 5 February 2011 as the youngest daughter of Rubén Fulgencio and Laura Sánchez, who, in addition to being her mother, is her agent.
 She has a brother, two years older than her, named Rubén Fulgencio, who is also dedicated to the world of acting.